Crikey! It's the Irwins

 Crikey!
 It's the Irwins is an Australian reality television series starring Robert, Bindi and Terri Irwin.
 The series follows the family of Steve Irwin, and their work at the Australia Zoo.
-It premiered on 28 October 2018, on Animal Planet.
+It premiered on 28 October 2018, on Animal Planet and ended on 22 February 2022.

 On 28 May 2020, it was announced that the show was renewed for a third season, set to premiere later in the year, and that the show would be airing a special episode entitled "Life in Lockdown" showcasing how the COVID-19 pandemic in Australia had affected operations at Australia Zoo on 11 July.
 The third season premiered on 7 February 2021 on discovery+ with the premiere episode also airing on Animal Planet after the Puppy Bowl.
 The third season's linear airing on Animal Planet began on June 5, 2021.
-The fourth season premiered on 1 January 2022.
+The fourth and final season premiered on 1 January 2022.

 Premise

 Crikey!
 It's the Irwins follows the family of the late Australian conservationist and zookeeper Steve Irwin (aka "The Crocodile Hunter") as they live and work at the Australia Zoo.
 Cameras capture the family caring for all the zoo's animals as well as their home life.